 Both anxiety and depression have been associated with experiencing distress when facing the unknown.
 For depression, the trigger is related to a sense of sadness, and anxiety grows from thoughts of a future “threat” whose likelihood remains unclear.
 While depression is defined by a lack of energy, anxiety is perceived as more of a system overload and is tied to excessive concern over the possibility of experiencing harm.

 Common anxiety symptoms include nervousness, feelings of panic, increased heart rate, rapid breathing, sweating, insomnia, trembling, and difficulty focusing or thinking clearly.

-Anxious Depression Demographics: Between 60-90% of patients with depression have moderate anxiety, and 20-25% have more severe anxiety.
+Anxious Depression Demographics: Between 60-90% of patients with depression have moderate to severe anxiety.
 Anxious depression is linked to greater severity of depression symptoms, higher risk of suicide, reduced response rates to treatment, and higher risk of cardiovascular disease and diabetes.

 Current treatment options for anxiety comorbid with depression are similar to those for anxiety disorders and non-anxious major depressive disorder.
 Deep TMS offers a new non-medication, noninvasive option that addresses some of the limitations of traditional treatment methods.